-She is an advisor to several women’s and media groups, and organizations dealing with midlife transitions and on the Board of Encore.org – second acts for the greater good – a think tank on boomers, work and social purpose.
+She is an advisor to several organizations dealing with midlife transitions, including The Transition Network, and on the Board of Encore.org – “second acts for the greater good” – a think tank on boomers, work and social purpose.
 Currently she is working on a book project for the Cerebral Palsy Foundation that will tell the unreported and often unnecessarily harrowing stories of women with disabilities in the medical system and develop guidelines for more compassionate and successful treatments.

-YOU GOTTA HAVE GIRLFRIENDS – A Post-Fifty Posse Is Good for Your Health was Suzanne Levine’s first Ebook (Open Road Integrated Media, April 2013) and the fourth chapter of her on-going conversation with Women In Second Adulthood, the stage she celebrated beginning with her popular book INVENTING THE REST OF OUR LIVES (Viking/2005).
+YOU GOTTA HAVE GIRLFRIENDS – A Post-Fifty Posse Is Good for Your Health was Suzanne Levine’s first eBook (Open Road Integrated Media, April 2013) and the fourth in her on-going conversation with women over fifty that began with her popular book INVENTING THE REST OF OUR LIVES (Viking/2005).

 In 50 IS THE NEW FIFTY(Viking, 2009), she named the tumultuous transition to second adulthood “the Fertile Void,” explored women’s new quest for authenticity and their discovery that “NO” is not a four-letter word.
 HOW WE LOVE NOW – Women Talk About Intimacy After 50 (Plume/2013) includes frank conversations with women about how they are reinventing love, intimacy and sex.

-From its founding in 1972 to 1988, Levine edited Ms. magazine the feminist publication which popularized the designation of Ms. for women, pioneered a new kind of personal reporting and political activism in its pages – now core elements of women’s engagement, empowerment and activism on the Web.
+From its founding in 1972 to 1988, Levine edited Ms. magazine the feminist publication which became a voice for the Women’s Movement, pioneered a new kind of personal reporting and political activism in its pages.